Sentiment Analysis of Austrian Members of Parliament

 Development as a team

 The minutes of the Austrian Parliament are published on published on its homepage.
 The initiative “Open Parliament” is working on making this information more readily available to the public.
 Our goal was to analyze these minutes in depth.
 For this a broad set of skills and know-how is needed.
-Within the research project VALiD, a cooperation between the University of Applied Science St.Pölten, the University of Applied the Vienna University and the drahtwarenhandlung, just this skills are combined.
+Within the research project VALiD, a cooperation between the University of Applied Sciences St.Pölten, the University of Applied the Vienna University, the FH JOANNEUM – University of Applied Sciences and the drahtwarenhandlung, just these skills are combined.
 The aim of this project is to analyze information over the course of time.
-For this we developed Natural Language Programming (NLP) algorithms which we then applied onto the parliamentary speeches of the past 20 years.
+For this we developed Natural Language Programming (NLP) algorithms which we then applied to the parliamentary speeches of the past 20 years.
 This gives us the ability to not only count “words” (e.g. which party has the most interjections, which representative is talking the most, when are what topics being discussed) but to analyze content.

 The difference between opposition and government is clearly visible